Greece: Sports

-The Greek men's national volleyball team has won two bronze medals, one in the European Volleyball Championship and another one in the Men's European Volleyball League and a 5th place in the Olympic Games.
+The Greek men's national volleyball team has won two bronze medals, one in the European Volleyball Championship and another one in the Men's European Volleyball League.
 The Greek league, the A1 Ethniki, is considered one of the top volleyball leagues in Europe and Greek clubs have had significant success in European competitions.
 Olympiacos is the most successful volleyball club in the country.
 In handball, AC Diomidis Argous is the only Greek club to have won a European Cup.